nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Deleting a module: `delmod`

-Deletes a moudule from FaculType.
+Deletes a module from FaculType.

 Format: `delmod m/MODULE_CODE`